What is disability and parenting support?

 Most financial support services are coordinated by Centrelink.
-You may be entitled to:
+You may be eligible to receive:

-- Carer Payment: An income support payment if you give constant care to someone who has a severe disability.
+- Carer Payment — a payment if you give constant care to someone who has a disability.

-- Carer Allowance: An additional fortnightly payment if you give daily care to someone who has a disability.
+- Carer Allowance — a fortnightly payment if you give daily care to someone who has a disability.

-- Child Disability Assistance Payment: $1,000 for each child who qualifies for Carer Allowance.
+- Child Disability Assistance Payment — a yearly payment for each child who qualifies you for Carer Allowance.

 You may be able to get respite care.
 If you need emergency respite, call Carer Gateway on 1800 422 737.

-- SA — Care and Support — Disability
+- South Australia — Care and Support: Disability

-- Vic — Department of Health and Human Services — Disability
+- Victoria — Department of Families, Fairness and Housing: Disability

 Non-profit and charity support services

-Reimagine Australia helps families of children who have disability or developmental delay find services and navigate the service system.
-It is a good starting point to find out about what services are available to you.
+Reimagine Australia helps families of children who have a disability or developmental delay to find services.
+They can help families navigate the service system.
+It's a good starting point to find out about what services are available to you.

-Siblings Australia provides support, information and resources for the siblings and families of children who have a disability, chronic disease or mental illness.
+Siblings Australia provides support, information and resources.
+These aim to support siblings and families of children who have a disability, chronic disease or mental illness.

 Parent support groups

-Parenting and caring for a child with a disability can be tiring and demanding.
-Thankfully, there are many parent support groups, such as My Time who can provide you with information and other resources about parenting and caring for children with a disability.
+There are many parent support groups.
+My Time can provide you with information and other resources about parenting and caring for children with a disability.